 Claim #1 – The phytoestrogens in soy increase your risk of breast cancer.

 While it’s true that soy contains phytoestrogens, phytoestrogens are simply natural compounds that are structurally similar to estrogen, they are NOT human estrogen.
-These compounds can either be weakly estrogenic (weakly mimicking estrogen) or antiestrogenic (blocking the effects of estrogen).
+The good news is that these compounds are antiestrogenic, meaning they block the effects of estrogen.

-Other foods including animal sources also contain phytoestrogens.
+Other foods including animal sources such as milk products, eggs, meat, and fish also contain phytoestrogens.

 Claim #2 – Soy disrupts the production of thyroid hormones